histrueandfalse1/EPyNet/README.md

 - Only TCP is supported in the current version.
 - All transmitted objects must be picklable (i.e., able to be serialized with `pickle`).
 - If `on_receive` on either the `Client` or `Server` is not set, the data sent/received will not be accessable to the user.
+- To install EPyNet, simply drag the EPyNet.py file into your working directory.
+Then on another script, simply write `import EPyNet`.
 ---

 ## Example Usage